minaalbert33/dotfiles/README.md

 # Mina dotfiles

-This is the configuration of my Arch linux installation.
+This is the configuration of my Arch linux System.
-I'm using the Hyprland (Wayland).
+I'm using the Hyprland (Window Manager) (Wayland) .

 ## Common Packages